NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Dependency-Versions.md

 #ms.custom:

 ---
-# Specifying Dependency Versions for NuGet Packages
+# Specifying dependency versions for NuGet Packages

 *For .NET Core projects using NuGet 4.0+, see [Package References in Project Files](../consume-packages/package-references-in-project-files.md) for declaring dependencies.*